loxilb-io/loxilbdocs/docs/perf.md

 ## Single node performance (simple)

-loxilb is run as a docker inside a VM.
+loxilb is running as a docker inside a VM.
 The VM is assigned the following resources :

 *Intel(R) Core(TM) i7-4770HQ CPU @ 2.20GHz - 2 core RAM 4GB*